 - High-quality care − NAH followed accepted care protocols for core measures more closely and had significantly fewer patient safety incidents.

-- Lower 30-day mortality rates for acute myocardial infarction heart failure, pneumonia, COPD and stroke patients.
+- Lower 30-day mortality rates for heart attack and pneumonia patients.

-- Lower 30-day readmissions for patients with acute myocardial infarction, heart failure, pneumonia and total hip/knee arthroplasty.
+- Lower 30-day readmissions for patients with acute myocardial infarction, heart failure, pneumonia and hip/knee arthroplasty.

-- Efficiency − NAH released patients almost one day sooner than the lowest performers.
+- Efficiency − NAH released patients more than three-quarters of a day sooner than the lowest performers.

-- A high score on the Hospital Consumer Assessment of Healthcare Providers and Systems, or HCAHPS, overall patient rating of care – more than 11 points higher than organizations in the lowest quintile.
+- A high score on the Hospital Consumer Assessment of Healthcare Providers and Systems, or HCAHPS, overall patient rating of care − nearly 12 points higher than organizations in the lowest quintile.